onug/CSNF-DOC/content/en/docs/Contribution guidelines/Step One/_index.md

 ---
-title: "Step One - Explore the CSNF Repo!"
+title: "Step One: Explore the CSNF Repo!"
-linkTitle: "Step One"
+linkTitle: "Step One: Explore the CSNF Repo!"
 weight: 10
 description: >
 ---